zengxiaofei/HapHiC/README.md

   **(1)** The `--max_inflation` parameter is too low.
 Try increasing it.
 The default value of `--max_inflation 3.0` is generally enough.
 However, sometimes the best inflations are even greater than 7.0 due to a higher background of Hi-C links between chromosomes (We encountered this in the [taro genome](https://onlinelibrary.wiley.com/doi/10.1111/1755-0998.13239)).
 This could be due to biological specificity or low quality of the Hi-C library.
 In rare cases, if a higher `--max_inflation` still doesn't work, try using [quick view](#quick_view) and manually splitting chromosomes in Juicebox.

   **(2)** Some homologous chromosomes may be grouped together due to assembly errors.
 This is common in scaffolding phased assemblies.
-Please use more aggressive parameters to correct contigs, filter out contigs, or use `--moreve_allelic_links` to remove Hi-C links between homologous chromosomes.
+Please use more aggressive parameters to correct contigs, filter out contigs, or use `--remove_allelic_links` to remove Hi-C links between homologous chromosomes.
 If you are unsure about the type or the proportion of assembly errors, a [quick view](#quick_view) may be helpful.

   **(3)** When the chromosome lengths vary greatly, HapHiC may mistake a large chromosome for two or more chromosomes clustered together.
 In this case, you can choose a reasonable inflation and [run the remaining steps individually](#step_by_step).